District of Columbia

 Represented a client in a Fifth Circuit appeal implicating a circuit split on an Administrative Procedure Act sovereign immunity question.

-Represented the prevailing party in a landmark Ninth Circuit appeal on a federal preemption implicating a circuit split.
+Represented the prevailing party in a landmark Ninth Circuit appeal on a federal preemption question implicating a circuit split.

 Successfully defended a client in a Ninth Circuit appeal on trade secret misappropriation.